asykins/ioc-typescript-example/README.md

 # ioc-typescript-example

 ## Decorators
-### Injectable
+### Dependency

-Describe a class that needs to be injected
+Mark a parameter that need to be resolved by the Injector class.
-The decorator does nothing more than exposing meta-data of the class as only decorated classes reflect metadatas.
+The parameter passed to the decorator is a symbol describe in the TypeSymbols.

 ### Startup

 Describe a class that will automatically be instanciated.
 Dependencies will be resolved with the Injector class.

+## Type Symbols

+Describe the relationship between an implementation and abstraction.